iHakawaTi/Hand-Tracker-Model/README.md

 **Features**

--Real-time hand tracking
+ - Real-time hand tracking

--21-point hand landmark detection
+ - 21-point hand landmark detection

--Lightweight and efficient
+ - Lightweight and efficient

--Easy integration with other projects
+ - Easy integration with other projects

 **How It Works**